-There are two boating access points on the lake, one owned by WestRock Landing (formerly Jolly Rogers) on the south side of the lake and the Sleepy Hollow Access owned by the Arkansas Game and Fish Commission (AGFC) on the west end of the lake.
+There are two boating access points on the lake, one operated by WestRock Landing (formerly Jolly Rogers) off of Hwy 10 on the south side of the lake and the Sleepy Hollow Access owned by the Arkansas Game and Fish Commission (AGFC) on the west end of the lake.
 The ramp at WestRock Landing requires a launch fee.
-Sleepy Hollow Access is free to use but is retricted to boats with motors 25 horsepower and smaller.
+Sleepy Hollow Access is free to use but is restricted to boats with motors 25 horsepower and smaller.

 - Area Specific Regulations